fgabel/Deep-Learning-and-Automated-Driving-Papernotes/README.md

 # DEEP LEARNING and AUTOMATED DRIVING > papernotes
-personal notes and key points on papers related to DL and AD papers
+personal notes and key points on papers related to DL and AD papers in under 500 words

 ## Section: Deep Learning